siffletdata/sifflet-mcp/README.md

-# Sifflet MCP - AI-Powered Incident Management
+# Sifflet MCP Server

-A ChatGPT-like assistant for managing Sifflet incidents using Chainlit and Claude AI.
+An MCP (Model Context Protocol) server that enables data observability operations with the [Sifflet](https://www.siffletdata.com/) platform.

-## Description
+## Features

-This project provides an AI assistant interface for managing Sifflet data quality incidents efficiently.
-The assistant can perform various actions such as:

-- Listing incidents
-- Getting incident details
-- Closing incidents
-- Managing rules
-- Checking asset data

-Built with Chainlit, the interface provides a chat experience with AI-powered assistance backed by Claude 3.5 Sonnet.
+This project provides an MCP server enabling interactions with Sifflet API :

+- Explore assets: Search for tables, views, dashboards, and other data assets.
+View their schema, owners, tags, and their metadata.
+- Explore monitors: Discover existing monitors and generate their Monitor-as-Code YAML configurations.
+- Explore incidents: List all data observability incidents detected by the Sifflet platform.
+- Perform impact analysis: Start from an incident and trace the downstream assets affected.

 ## Usage
 ### Prerequisites